anagainaru/ADIOS2-addons/GPUAware/warpx/openPMD.md

 ### Changes to the write benchmark

-The `createData` function will return a shared pointer to a GPU buffer.
+Adding a new function `createCUDAData` that will return a shared pointer to a GPU buffer.

 ```c++
 template<typename T>